Trihydro/TIM-Manager/local-deployment/README.md

     ```bash
     sudo apt-get install postgresql-client
     ```
-1. Navigate to the `db-scripts\pgsql\setup` directory
+1. Navigate to the `db-scripts/pgsql/setup` directory
-1. Copy the `sample.env` file to `.env` and update the values to match your environment.
+1. Copy the `sample.env` file to `.env` and edit the file to specify the database connection information.
 1. Run the following command to set up the database:

     ```bash
     ./setup.sh
     ```
-1. Navigate to the `db-scripts\pgsql\static-data` directory
+1. Navigate to the `db-scripts/pgsql/static-data` directory
-1. Copy the `sample.env` file to `.env` and update the values to match your environment.
+1. Copy the `sample.env` file to `.env` and edit the file to specify the database connection information.
 1. Run the following command to populate the database with static data:

     ```bash